gradle/gradle/design-docs/testing-toolkit.md

     will be created by the plugin if they don't exist yet.
     * The task name will be `functionalTest`.
 The `check` task depends on `functionalTest`.
 The task `functionalTest` must run after `test`.
 * Derive the test adapter that should be applied by the declared dependencies of the project.
+* Add (or expand) sample that shows how to implement and test a plugin or task implementation.

 ### Test coverage